maxdemaio/pokemon-unite/README.md

     - Upload the notebook
 - Runtime>Run all

 Voilà!
-You've now ran the code yourself.
+You've now ran the code.
 If you want different levels/stats just change out the block where I set the `level` and `stat` variables and re-run.

 ## Example graphs
 ![hp graph at level 5](./graphs/hpLevel5.png)